Jasonium/DataCleaningProject/Codebook.md

 *  FreqBodyAccelerometerStandardDevZ
   - Standard deviation of frequency of body acceleration signals obtained from accelerometer in the Z direction
 *  FreqBodyAccelerometerJerkMeanX
-  - Mean of frequency of body acceleration signals of body linear acceleration obtained from accelerometer in the X direction
+  - Mean of frequency of body linear acceleration obtained from accelerometer in the X direction
 *  FreqBodyAccelerometerJerkMeanY
-  - Mean of frequency of body acceleration signals of body linear acceleration obtained from accelerometer in the Y direction
+  - Mean of frequency of body linear acceleration obtained from accelerometer in the Y direction
 *  FreqBodyAccelerometerJerkMeanZ
-  - Mean of frequency of body acceleration signals of body linear acceleration obtained from accelerometer in the Z direction
+  - Mean of frequency of body linear acceleration obtained from accelerometer in the Z direction
 *  FreqBodyAccelerometerJerkStandardDevX
-  - Standard deviation of frequency of body acceleration signals of body linear acceleration obtained from accelerometer in the X direction
+  - Standard deviation of frequency of body linear acceleration obtained from accelerometer in the X direction
 *  FreqBodyAccelerometerJerkStandardDevY
-  - Standard deviation of frequency of body acceleration signals of body linear acceleration obtained from accelerometer in the Y direction
+  - Standard deviation of frequency of body linear acceleration obtained from accelerometer in the Y direction
 *  FreqBodyAccelerometerJerkStandardDevZ
-  - Standard deviation of frequency of body acceleration signals of body linear acceleration obtained from accelerometer in the Z direction
+  - Standard deviation of frequency of body linear acceleration obtained from accelerometer in the Z direction
 *  FreqBodyGyroscopeMeanX
   - Mean of frequency of body acceleration signals obtained from gyroscope in the X direction
 *  FreqBodyGyroscopeMeanY